tiptonspiderj/Quizzical/README.md

 ## Description

-This project was made using Visual Code for IDE along with React and Vite for compiling.
-This project also reaches out to the Open Trivia Database API for the questions displayed in the application.
+This project was made using Visual Code for the IDE along with React and Vite for compiling the code.
+This application reaches out to the Open Trivia Database API for the questions displayed in the application.
 You can select the trivia category from list of categories available from the Trivia Database API.
 You can also choose the level of difficulty for the questions.
 Only five questions are displayed at a time.
+The application will tell you how you did on the quiz when you select the "Check answers" button.

 ## Getting Started